Credentials to login in NO_AUTH mode

-From github fork the project on your local machine.
+From github clone or fork the project on your local machine.

 3. Run A Docker Container